Corporate governance practices.

 Appointment and re-election of directors

-We make appointments to our Board on the recommendation of the Nomination Committee, following a search undertaken by an executive selection agency and a series of interviews.
+We make appointments to our Board on the recommendation of the Nomination and Governance Committee, following a search undertaken by an executive selection agency and a series of interviews.

 If we make an appointment to our Board between Annual General Meetings (AGMs), we will put the new director forward for election by the shareholders at our next AGM.